johannwriesnig/StackOverflow-Expertise-Characterizer/README.md

 ## Usage

 Start the application by calling it with the config.properties as an argument.
-A GUI will come up where you can type in user ids delimited by commas.
+A GUI comes up where you can type in user ids delimited by commas.
 Press start and the program starts running.
-After some time, the users and their expertises are displayed and the collected data is also getting stored into the expertise-database.
+After some time, the users and their expertises are displayed and the collected data is also stored in the expertise-database.